BLOGSolo Travel

 One of the most remote regions of Costa Rica you can explore is Tortuguero National Park, accessible only by boat or plane.
 The flight into Tortuguero is stunning if you don’t mind flying in a puddle jumper.
 Otherwise, the bus can only get within 20 miles (32 kilometers) of Tortuguero, and you’ll need to take an hour boat ride through the jungle.

-Tortuguero is where the leatherback turtles lay their eggs and one of the most biodiverse areas of the country.
+Tortuguero is where the leatherback turtles lay their eggs and is one of the most biodiverse areas of the country.
 There is a small village in Tortuguero and very few cars, which is an excellent feature in my opinion!

 The Central Pacific including Quepos, Manuel Antonio, Dominical, & Uvita